MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/authentication-api.md

 Power BI administrators can enable or disable the API through a [global switch](/fabric/admin/organizational-visuals).
 The default setting blocks (disables) the API.

-The API is applicable only for AppSource visuals (and not for private visuals), providing enhanced security and control.
+The API is applicable only for AppSource visuals, and not for private visuals.
 Visuals that are under development can be tested in debug mode before they're published.

-Only uncertified visuals are eligible to use the API, as certified visuals are restricted from making external calls.

-## Authentication API limitations

-### Availability

-This feature is blocked in the following scenarios:

-* The tenant switch is turned off.
-* The user isn't signed in (in desktop).
-* The admin or user didn't give consent.
-* The ISV didn't preauthorize the Power BI application.
-* The format of the AADAuthentication Privilege parameter is invalid.
-* The visual isn't publicly approved and isn't in Debug Visual mode.

-### Supported environments
+## Supported environments

 The following environments are supported: